 - 1. A clear description of the scope of work to be performed by the consultant or other service provider. - 2.
 A listing of specific responsibilities, tasks, goals, and milestones along with dates and deadlines that are clearly described in the contract along with provisions for recourse if the consultant or other service provider fails to perform by the deadlines imposed. - 3.
-A reference to the applicable CDBG Applicant's or Recipient's Manual and a statement requiring the consultant or other service provider to adhere to all requirements in the manuals (including all requirements referenced in the manuals) as well as to other directives issued by DCA. - 4.
+A reference to the applicable CDBG Applicants' and Recipients' Manuals and a statement requiring the consultant or other service provider to adhere to all requirements in the manuals, as well as, to other directives issued by DCA. - 4.
 Applicable dates of the contract and provisions for termination.